 - in current subframe n, if the MAC entity would not be in Active Time considering grants/assignments/DRX Command MAC control elements/Long DRX Command MAC control elements received and Scheduling Request sent until and including subframe n-5 when evaluating all DRX Active Time conditions as specified in this subclause, CQI/PMI/RI/PTI/CRI on PUCCH shall not be reported.

 Regardless of whether the MAC entity is monitoring PDCCH or not, the MAC entity receives and transmits HARQ feedback and transmits type-1-triggered SRS [2] when such is expected.
+The MAC entity monitors PDCCH addressed to CC-RNTI for a PUSCH trigger B [2] on the corresponding SCell even if the MAC entity is not in Active Time when such is expected.
+For MF, the MAC entity monitors PDCCH addressed to CC-RNTI for a PUSCH trigger B [2] on the corresponding cells even if the MAC entity is not in Active Time when such is expected.

 NOTE: The same Active Time applies to all activated serving cell(s).